 Social/Emotional Resources for You and Your Child

-Child Life Staff at Floating Hospital Explain Personal Protective Equipment (PPE)
+Child Life Staff at Tufts Children's Hospital Explain Personal Protective Equipment (PPE) VIDEO

-Floating Hospital for Children developed two videos to help children understand what happens when a family member or loved one has to come to the hospital for treatment of Coronavirus.
+Tufts Children's Hospital developed two videos to help children understand what happens when a family member or loved one has to come to the hospital for treatment of Coronavirus.
 The first video was created for when the loved one is a child.
 The second video was created for when the loved one is an adult.